'I saw my phone ringing all over the place' - Konate responds to Liverpool transfer rumours | Goal.com

 “I woke up, I saw my phone ringing all over the place,” Konate told L’Equipe.
 “I just wanted to tell them, ‘Hey, I played yesterday, I’m tired, leave me alone'.

-“Frankly, I don’t even watch this.
+“Frankly, I don’t even look at this.
 We can’t focus on that, there are the Euros and then my return to the club.
 You have to focus on that and not on the external things.”

 What has been said about Konate and Liverpool?